GEOS-DEV/GEOS/src/coreComponents/constitutive/docs/CO2BrineFluid.rst

     </Constitutive>

 In the XML code listed above, "co2flash.txt" parameterizes the CO2 solubility table constructed in Step 1.
-The file "pvtgas.txt" parameterizes the CO2 phase density and viscosity tables constructed in Step 2, while the file "pvtliquid.txt" parameterizes the brine density and viscosity tables.
+The file "pvtgas.txt" parameterizes the CO2 phase density and viscosity tables constructed in Step 2, the file "pvtliquid.txt" parameterizes the brine density and viscosity tables according to Phillips or Ezrokhi corellation, depending on chosen fluid model.

 References
 ==========